 Having a dedicated page for each of your products will help increase traffic from search engines and lead people directly to your website.
 If your products aren’t showing up in SERPs from search queries involving keywords linked to your products, then you’re missing out on a big opportunity to bring in new customers.

 Subscription services can improve your customer retention rate.
 Once a customer has signed up, you can send them products automatically each month, ensuring that they will be repurchasing from you, time and time again.

 This service offers convenience for both customers and retailers: For the customer, they save time and effort needed to go through the ordering process repeatedly.
 Retailers gain a predictable income which enables you to order stock accurately and reduce waste.

 You also gain a lot of customer data from these services.
 Analysing this data can help you improve and optimise your subscription offering, and tweak your strategy appropriately.

 At Bidnamic, we can help maximise your Google Shopping experience and allow you to get the most out of the platform.
-So, book a call today and discover what Google Shopping can do for you.
+So, book a demo and discover what Google Shopping can do for you.

 Tom is a Content Marketing Executive, producing content and case studies to simplify the Google Shopping experience, and help our clients discover if Google Shopping is the right channel for them.
 With an MA in English Literature, Tom has a passion for writing and sharing information with the masses.